 19. PALOMINO BEACH

 Palomino Beach is one of the most instagrammable places in Colombia.
-During a trip to Colombia’s Caribbean coast, Palomino beach is well worth spending a night or two at.
-Palomino beach, a little beach hamlet on Colombia’s northern Caribbean coast, has become a favorite backpacker resort.
+During a trip to Colombia’s Caribbean coast, Palomino Beach is well worth spending a night or two at.
+Palomino Beach, a little beach hamlet on Colombia’s northern Caribbean coast, has become a favorite backpacker resort.

 Cartagena‘s historic center provides some of Colombia’s most vivid holiday photos.
 Aside from its architectural appeal, Cartagena has pleasant weather all year, allowing you to shoot a selfie in your best summer attire.
 The streets in Cartagena de Indias and the colonial constructions have a great beauty.

 Taganga is located in the Caribbean part near Santa Marta.
-Taganga is a beautiful fisherman village popular for lcoal and tourists.
+Taganga is a beautiful fisherman village popular for locals and tourists.
 Around Taganga cliffs you will get one of your favorite Colombia photos.
 Blue and clear water with amazing sunsets are waiting for you in Taganga.

 22. LOS ESTORAQUES

-Los Estoraques is located in Santander area in Colombia.
+Los Estoraques is located in the Santander area in Colombia.
 Los Estoraques is a strange environment characterized by a succession of huge brownstone pedestals and columns built over thousands of years by erosion.
 As you travel across the dry, dusty environment – generally alone, as this location is rarely visited by visitors – the columns loom above you.